 Data security is a big part of cybersecurity training, and it also forms the basis of the Jamaica Data Protection Act.
 Cybersecurity training shouldn’t be an afterthought or something you do only when a cyber threat emerges.
 Instead, make cybersecurity training a fundamental part of each stage of an employee’s lifecycle.

-One on One offers ready-made cybersecurity courses that can be accessed through our award-winning learning management system (LMS).
+One on One offers ready-made cybersecurity courses in Jamaica that can be accessed through our award-winning learning management system (LMS).
 Book a demo to learn more about how we can help improve cybersecurity awareness within your company.

 You can also learn more about how to do cybersecurity training effectively by watching the podcast episode below.